madflojo/blog/articles/posts/2016-07-19-using-salt-ssh-to-install-salt.md

 The `salt-ssh` command above has a similar syntax to the standard `salt` command called with a typical Master/Minion setup; the format is `salt-ssh <target> <task>`.
 In this case our target was `blr1-001` the same name we defined earlier and our task was `test.ping`.

-You may also notice that I passed the `--priv` flag followed by a path to my SSH Private Key.
+You may also notice that I passed the `--priv` flag followed by a path to my SSH private key.
 This flag is used to specify an SSH key to use when connecting to the minion server.
 By default `salt-ssh` will use SaltStack's internal SSH key, which means if you wish to use an alternative key you will need to specify the key with the `--priv` flag.

-In many cases it's perfectly fine to use SaltStack's internal SSH key, in my case the SSH public key has already been distributed, which means I will need to specify my alternative key.
+In many cases it's perfectly fine to use SaltStack's internal SSH key, in my case the SSH public key has already been distributed which means I do not want to use Salt's internal SSH key.

+#### Bypassing Host Key Validation

 If we look at the output of the `salt-ssh` command executed earlier, we can see that the command was not successful.
 The reason for this is because this master server has not accepted the host key from the new minion server.
 We can get around this issue by specifying the `-i` flag when running `salt-ssh`.